will-in-wi/letsencrypt-webfaction/README.md

     In some cases (such as with some Node.js or Python applications), you may need to create this folder.
 See [here](https://github.com/will-in-wi/letsencrypt-webfaction/issues/24) for an example of this workaround.

+    You can specify multiple public directories in this option, separated by commas.
+This is useful when you want to create a single certificate that serves multiple domains that happen to be backed by multiple different public directories.
+During Let's Encrypt's http01 challenge-response, letsencrypt-webfaction will copy all the challenge files for all domains into all the public directories.
+Let's Encrypt supports up to 100 domains per certificate, and they discuss the pros and cons of the multiple-domain technique here: https://letsencrypt.org/docs/integration-guide/

 * `--username`

     The username you use to log into the Webfaction control panel.
 Needed along with the password to upload your cert to their API.